irinalapteva/irinalapteva.github.io/cv/index.md

 - Coordinated a team of teaching artists, engaged volunteers and parents on the daily basis, while collaborating closely with classroom teachers, school officials, principals, and directors.
-- Wrote grant proposals and reports for more than $200K and raised funds for education programs.
+- Wrote grant proposals and reports for \>$200K and raised funds for education programs.
 - Taught dance classes, staged and choreographed up to one-hour dance shows, and acted as a host and stage manager during the performances.
-- Organized the Nutcracker ballet, the Annual Children’s Festival “The World of Dance”, and other performances and lecture demonstrations at public schools and colleges for thousands of students.
+- Organized performances, lecture demonstrations, and other events, such as the Nutcracker ballet and the Annual Children’s Festival “The World of Dance”, at public schools and colleges for thousands of students.
-- Assisted in opening two Staten Island branches at the Jewish Cultural Center and the Snug Harbor.
-Developed the dance programs there and managed the registration process, budget and marketing.
+- Assisted in opening two new branches (at the State Island Jewish Cultural Center and Snug Harbor) and developed the dance programs there, managing the registration process, budget, and marketing.
 - Created an initiative that promoted dancing for social causes in collaboration with the dance magnet of Intermediate School 228 public school while performing in theaters, schools, and hospitals to raise